flancian/garden/agora pkg chapter.md

 To my [[friends]]: for your ongoing love and support.

-To you: for reading and considering my often clumsy words in good light.
+To you: for reading.

+To all the Agora builders and maintainers through history,

 Some parting words: if you don't like this [[Agora]], that's perfectly alright -- please consider improving it!
+An Agora is [[open source]] and [[Creative Commons]] respectively.
+Flancia is [[Creative Commons]].